What is Azure Key Vault?

 Centralize application secrets

 Centralizing storage of application secrets in Azure Key Vault allows you to control their distribution.
-This greatly reduces the chances that secrets may be accidentally leaked.
+Key Vault greatly reduces the chances that secrets may be accidentally leaked.
 When using Key Vault, application developers no longer need to store security information in their application.
 This eliminates the need to make this information part of the code.
 For example, an application may need to connect to a database.
 Instead of storing the connection string in the app codes, store it securely in Key Vault.

 Your applications can securely access the information they need by using URIs that allow them to retrieve specific versions of a secret after the application’s key or secret is stored in Azure Key Vault.
 This happens without having to write custom code to protect any of the secret information.

-Securely store secrets
+Securely store secrets and keys

-Keys are safeguarded by Azure, using industry-standard algorithms, key lengths, and hardware security modules (HSMs).
+Secrets and keys are safeguarded by Azure, using industry-standard algorithms, key lengths, and hardware security modules (HSMs).
 The HSMs used are Federal Information Processing Standards (FIPS) 140-2 Level 2 validated.